uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Finding an apartment

+The rental market in Toronto is competitive, but you have some options when locating a place to live.

 #### Neighbourhoods
 Below is a list of neighbourhoods in which graduate students have recently lived off campus.